 Scholarship and financial aid process for students entering in August of 2014

-October, 2013: Apply for private scholarships, K-State admission, K-State scholarships
+2013 Fall Academic Term: Apply for private scholarships, K-State admission, scholarships, and housing

 □ Students begin or continue to apply for outside funding and private scholarships.

 □ Friday, November 1, 2013 Students beginning their undergraduate academic career, in the 2014 fall academic term, apply for admission to Kansas State University and K-State scholarships by this priority date.
 The cost to apply is $30 for U.S.A. applicants and $80 for international applicants.

 The cost to apply to apply for admission is $30 for U.S.A. applicants and $80 for international applicants.

 If students beginning their undergraduate academic career in the 2014 fall academic term have already applied for admission to Kansas State University, but have not yet completed and submitted the K-State scholarship application, they should apply for K-State scholarships.

 □ High school students submit their ACT and/or SAT scores to Kansas State University, using the college code 1428 for the ACT and 6334 for the SAT on the test registration forms.
 Visit actstudent.org and sat.collegeboard.org or test locations, dates, and fees.